-For single case research these validity criteria, generated from positivist ideals, are problematic for other reasons.
+For single case researchers these validity criteria, generated from positivist ideals, are problematic for other reasons.
 First, traditional validity criteria rely on that the meanings of theoretical constructs are kept constant during a study and that they are understood in a common, or the same, way by all researchers in the research community.
 Second, the empirical data to be ‘collected’ in a study are assumed to be pre-defined in relation to the study.
 Hence, the matching of theoretical constructs and empirical observations is, according to the positivist notion of validity, a static aspect of research, i.e. something that is not related to the process of study but only to the result of it.
-The result, in turn, assumes a direct relation to pre-determined decisions regarding what theory to match with what empirical data, and the quality thus relate to how successful this match turns out to be.
+The result, in turn, assumes a direct relation to pre-determined decisions regarding what theory to match with what empirical data and the quality thus relate to how successful this match turns out to be.
 In contrast, the validity in single case studies, as the correspondence between theoretical constructs and empirical observations, is embedded in the research process and thus also subject to change during the whole process of study.
-Therefore, neither the set of constructs used (or their exact meaning), nor the empirical data, based on which valid claims are to be made, are fixed or exactly defined before the ending of the study.
+Therefore, neither the set of constructs used (nor their exact meaning), nor the empirical data, based on which valid claims are to be made, are fixed or exactly defined before the ending of the study.

 Validity claims are contingent on the conventions that define research traditions.
 We will simplify such conventions by referring to two basic categories; positivistic and interpretative (relating to single case research) in our continued discussion of how proponents of the two can interact.
 Next, we address three balancing acts that can be identified for single case research following from the process related validity aspects of single case studies.